 No matter whether you get version with carburettor or injection or whether you got the 164 or 152bhp, the power is released nice and steadily without any sudden moments.
 If you want you can wheelie from the second gear just by opening throttle but the bike will do it in the way that you may not notice the effect.

 The Blackbird has got relatively long wheel base (1490mm) and slacker rake angle which makes the bike very stable at speeds as well as provides the stability in all sorts of turns.
 However, it may feel hard to turn due to the slacker rake angle and long wheel base.
 This makes the Blackbird not as responsive as lighter sports bikes.
 It is at the end of the day a big, sport tourer.

 In towns is quick and flexible.
 High position of mirrors allows you to squeeze between cars but you’d need to remember that Blackbird is wider at the back due to its quite large silencers.
 On motorways is even better, its conventional but perfect suspension makes long journeys in a decent speed to be a pleasure.
-However, to improve things even more, one would need to put a taller windscreen as the original seems to be a little bit short and low.
+The comfort is easily improved with a use of handle bar risers and a taller windscreen as the original seems to be a little short and low.
 Position of the rider is ergonomic and not tiring allowing easily change from standard to more sporty position.
 There is enough space for two on the very well profiled seat.
 The only downside is that the passenger foot pegs are installed quite high making the position not the most comfortable on longer rides.

 Luggage does not come as standard on this bike but, Honda CBR 1100 will easily fit large cases as in the example shown in the hard luggage section and on the picture below.

 All in all the Honda CBR Blackbird build quality is better than pretty much anything out there on two wheels and for an experienced rider this might be the choice that you'll not want to give up.